WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 This is fantastic, but it requires the final user to label in detail every address.

 You should ask yourself: "Who knows this address is mine?"
-Labels should contain the comma-separated names of people/entities that may be aware about the transaction and could follow its trail like:
+Labels should contain the comma-separated names of people/entities that may be aware of the transaction and could follow its trail like:

 `Name of the sender, name of the exchange`